 MADIGAN LINE EXPEDITION (WEST)

-The Madigan Line Expedition (West) is a 13-day tag along crossing visceral landscapes of endless dunes rising and falling in a sea of red sand.
-Explore fauna and flora indigenous to the north Simpson Desert (Muna warliri) and a history where the desert has the last word.
-The Madigan Line is named after scientist and explorer CT Madigan who made the trek on camels in 1939.
-This outback tag along follows the original expedition and is a challenging and interesting tour across the Simpson Desert.
-Join Waypoint Expeditions for stimulating 4WD off-road challenges, desert camping beneath a brilliant Milky Way, solitude, tranquility, and new friendships born from a camaraderie inherent in Outback Australia.
+The Madigan Line Expedition (West) is a 13-day tag along.
+It wanders through landscapes of endless dunes falling and rising in a sea of brilliant red sand.
+Explore flora and fauna indigenous to the north Simpson Desert (Muna warliri); and a history where the desert has the last word.
+The Madigan Line, named in recognition of scientist and explorer Dr Cecil Madigan first trekked this route on camels in 1939 consequently this tour follows in the footsteps of the original expedition.
+It’s a challenging and historically fascinating tag along across the Simpson Desert.
+So join Waypoint Expeditions for exciting 4WD off-road challenges and desert camping beneath a Milky Way in full bloom.
+Explore, discover and find new friendships born from a camaraderie inherent in Outback Australia.

 Track Class Difficult

 “Former crossings had all ended in failure… This little desert was obviously a tough nut to crack, and the journey was not one to be lightly undertaken.”

 The Madigan Line follows the route taken by Cecil Madigan’s exploratory crossing of the Simpson Desert in 1939.
 CT Madigan planned the ground crossing by aerial survey in 1937.
 In the winter of 1939 the party of nine, including a biologist, a botanist, a photographer and a radio operator, with 19 camels, made the Simpson Desert crossing from Andado to Birdsville in 25 days.
 Unlike the southern tracks that cross the Simpson which are all in South Australia, the Madigan is mostly in the Northern Territory.
 Unlike the French Line, WAA Line and Rig Road, there is no formed track for the Madigan Line – just 2 wheel lines visible in the distance ahead.